codemagic-ci-cd/cli-tools/docs/app-store-connect/get-latest-app-store-build-number.md

 ##### `--app-store-version=APP_STORE_VERSION`

 Version of the build published to App Store that identifies an iteration of the bundle.
-The string can only contain one to three groups of numeric characters (0-9) separated by period in the format [Major].[Minor].[Patch]
+The string can only contain one to three groups of numeric characters (0-9) separated by period in the format [Major].[Minor].[Patch].
+For example `3.2.46`
 ### Optional arguments for command `app-store-connect`

 ##### `--log-api-calls`